 But this week while having a cup of chamomile before bed, my mind started wandering to mac and cheese.
 I couldn’t think of anything else, and as soon as I could get in front of the stove the next day I pulled out Isa’s Mac & Shews recipe from the Post Punk Kitchen blog.
 I’ve had that one on my radar for the longest time.
 I mean, the secret ingredient for its umami undertones is sauerkraut!
 Could anything be more up my alley?
 It took some dividing, but I made a quarter of the recipe – enough to last for 3 soul bowls (or in this case plates).

-(As an aside here: If you’re an iPhone user, did you know that Siri can tell you things like, “What’s a quarter of 1/3 cup?”
+If you’re an iPhone user, did you know that Siri can tell you things like, “What’s a quarter of 1/3 cup?”
 It’s so useful when dividing a recipe by a significant amount!
 Not only does she tell you that it’s literally 0.0833 cups, which is admittedly less useful, the phone also gives a full conversion scale with what the amount is in fluid ounces or tablespoons and teaspoons.
-Answer: 4 teaspoons.)
+Answer: 4 teaspoons.

-Then it was time for the barbecued tofu.
+Then it was time to make barbecued tofu to go with it.
 Like I said, David isn’t into barbecue sauce, and so I always have a hard time finishing a bottle before I see it in the refrigerator and start wondering, “Now… just how long has this been in here?”

 I’ve made barbecue sauce from scratch several times (including Apricot Barbecue Sauce).
 But for something quick and delicious when you need BBQ sauce now or don’t want to commit yourself to a full bottle, this is a great way to go.